 My role at the NCC is multi-faceted.
 I find, recover, interpret and manage artifacts that tell the story of our cultural heritage.
 I also review development proposals to ensure that projects proposed on NCC and other federal lands in the region won’t damage or destroy our archaeological resources.
 Perhaps the most rewarding aspect of my role is that I enhance public awareness of the importance of archeological resources.

-The NCC launched its public archeology program in 2012, and it has grown every year since.
+The NCC launched its public archaeology program in 2012, and it has grown every year since.
 That first year we held public digs over four days and drew 40 people.
 Last year we held public digs over 14 days and drew more than 1300 people.

-Why should the public care about archeology?
+Why should the public care about archaeology?
 Because it provides us a valuable fabric based on how people once lived in the region.
 This influences our decision-making and enriches our daily lives.
 I believe we all have a responsibility to preserve archeological resources and the knowledge they contain.

-Redefining the field of archeology
+Redefining the field of archaeology

-The NCC is taking a new direction in archeology.
+The NCC is taking a new direction in archaeology.
 One of my goals is to enable the public and Algonquin communities to develop their own sense of what is important to them and their cultural heritage.
 A great example of this approach is the workshops we held over the winter and spring at the Moore Farm.
 We invited the public to process the artifacts found during the public dig held at the farm last summer.
 This year, they will be asked to create displays highlighting the artifacts they feel are most significant.

 I also work closely with the local Algonquin communities to help them develop the capacity to undertake the protection and management of archeological resources for their own cultural and educational purposes.
 Visitors to the Kabeshinân Minitig Pavilion on Victoria Island will find a display of artifacts that bring to life the history of the region from the perspective of the Algonquin people.